tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Clear-Messages.md

 |`DELETE`|`https://myaccount.queue.core.windows.net/myqueue/messages`|HTTP/1.1|

 ### URI for the emulated storage service
-When you're making a request against the emulated storage service, specify the emulator host name and Azure Queue Storage port as `127.0.0.1:10001`, followed by the emulated storage account name:
+When you're making a request against the emulated storage service, specify the emulator host name and Azure Queue Storage port as `127.0.0.1:10001`, followed by the name of the emulated storage account:

 |Method|Request URI|HTTP version|
 |------------|-----------------|------------------|